pmodels/mpich/doc/wiki/source_code/Creating_A_Release.md

     start; a check with `totalview` should also be performed (e.g.:
     "totalview mpiexec -a -n 4 src/mpi/debugger/tvtest" and make sure that message queue status works fine)
-5. Ensure that `make dist` works for the MPI testsuite.
-That is, make sure `cd test/mpi ; make dist` produces a tar file that can be unpacked and the test suite built against an installed MPI (not necessarily MPICH, but that is usually sufficient for this test).
-6. Ensure that there are no performance artifacts, both for point-to-point and collective operations.
+5. Ensure that there are no performance artifacts, both for point-to-point and collective operations.

 ## Update all necessary files and commit them to the trunk